 Production, processing or marketing of fishery and aquaculture products

+A ‘fishery product’ means aquatic organisms resulting from any fishing activity or products derived from them.
 An ‘aquaculture product’ means aquatic organisms at any stage of their life cycle resulting from any aquaculture activity or products derived from them.

 ‘Processing and marketing’ mean all operations, including handling, treatment, production and distribution, performed between the time of landing or harvesting and the end-product stage.

 This type of aid is measured in euros, so it is important to convert any aid received from pound sterling into euros.

 You can use the InforEuro exchange rate tool to calculate the applicable euro equivalent of the value of the waiver for the month you were awarded the aid.

 You claim a waiver for Customs Duty on your import declaration.